Hero Background Image

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Partners Fund (the Fund) increased 12.14% (Institutional Shares) in the second quarter, trailing the Russell Midcap Growth Index (the Index) by 606 basis points due to stock selection.
+Baron Partners Fund (the Fund) increased 19.07% (Institutional Shares) in the fourth quarter outperforming the Russell Midcap Growth Index (the Index), which declined 3.70%, by 22.77% largely due to stock selection.

-The Fund’s sizable investment in real estate information and marketing services platform CoStar Group, Inc. was responsible for most of the relative losses in Real Estate after the company’s shares failed to keep pace with the Index and peers during the quarter.
-The company’s recent performance has been tempered by significant investment in its residential product, Homes.com, and mixed net new sales.
-We remain encouraged by growth in both traffic and brand awareness for the new product and are optimistic that momentum will build as the company expands its dedicated residential sales force, enhances its customer targeting, and potentially benefits from changes in Multiple Listing Service practices.
-Growth in CoStar’s non-residential business also appears poised to accelerate as the sales team refocuses on core offerings—a trend we expect to continue as headcount increases by 20% or more this year.
-We believe the value of CoStar’s core non-residential business alone exceeds the current share price of the stock, suggesting that investors are ascribing little value to the long-term residential opportunity.
+Apart from leverage, adverse stock selection in Real Estate was the only material detractor in the quarter, driven by real estate data and marketing platform CoStar Group, Inc. Shares of CoStar fell as the company’s net new sales came in below expectations.
+The stock has been weighed down by significant growth investment in CoStar’s residential product, where sales performance has remained modest.
+That said, we are encouraged by improving momentum as the company builds out its dedicated residential sales force, enhances its customer targeting, and potentially benefits from changes in Multiple Listing Service practices.
+We also expect growth in CoStar’s non-residential business to accelerate as sales productivity ramps and the sales team refocuses on core offerings, a trend likely to be amplified by 20% sales force growth in 2025 alone.
+We believe the value of CoStar’s core non-residential business exceeds the current share price of the stock, suggesting that investors are ascribing little value to the long-term residential opportunity.